openfaas/faas/BACKERS.md

 ### Homepage Sponsorship / OpenFaaS corporate sponsors

-Become a sponsor of openfaas.com and connect your brand to one of the fastest-growing developer communities with over 17.5k GitHub stars and dozens of well-known end-users.
-Use one of the funding options above, or email alex@openfaas.com to ask about how to sponsor by invoice through OpenFaaS Ltd.
+Become a sponsor of openfaas.com and connect your brand to one of the fastest-growing developer communities with over 18k GitHub stars and dozens of well-known end-users.
+Use one of the funding options above, or email: [sales@openfaas.com](mailto:sales@openfaas.com) to ask about how to sponsor by invoice through OpenFaaS Ltd.

 * Bronze - 150 USD / mo - logo in BACKERS.md (this file)
 * Gold - 500 USD / mo - small logo on openfaas.com